Effective leaders actively work to break the glass ceiling.

 He strives to be fair and objective while also developing trust and rapport with his direct reports.

-One way he develops rapport is regular evening social events where he can get to know his team better, and them.
+One way he develops rapport is through regular evening social events where he can get to know his team better and them.
 He has four male managers and one female manager, Kelly.

 All the male managers religiously attend Brad’s social events.
 However, Kelly has yet to attend even one social event.
 She is a mother, and her duties at home are almost as demanding as at the office.